iszczesniak/ggl/interface/index.md

 implementations above, and be enough for the Dijkstra algorithm.

-We might not have an object for a vertex or an edge, yet we need to refer such to such a vertex or an edge somehow.

-Therefore we need a descriptor or an interator.
+We might not have an object for a vertex or an edge, yet we need to refer to such a vertex or an edge somehow.
+Therefore we need a *descriptor*.
+The descriptor should allow us access properties of a vertex.